-7. Discuss the pathophysiology, history, and clinical presentation of a patient experiencing an Acute Coronary Syndrome.
-8. Discuss types of strokes, stroke system of care, and the initial emergency care for acute ischemic stroke.
-9. Correctly demonstrate the necessary skills HQ-BLS in a team setting.
-10. Correctly demonstrate how to properly manage respiratory arrest in a team setting.
-11. Correctly demonstrate how to properly manage respiratory arrest in a team setting.
-12. Correctly demonstrate cardiac rhythm management in a team setting.
-14. Passing score: 75% on the ASHI ACLS Exam. a.
+Discuss the pathophysiology, history, and clinical presentation of a patient experiencing an Acute Coronary Syndrome.
+Discuss types of strokes, stroke system of care, and the initial emergency care for acute ischemic stroke.
+Correctly demonstrate the necessary skills HQ-BLS in a team setting.
+Correctly demonstrate how to properly manage respiratory arrest in a team setting.
+Correctly demonstrate how to properly manage respiratory arrest in a team setting.
+Correctly demonstrate cardiac rhythm management in a team setting.
+Student Certification Written Exam: Required Requirements Passing score: 75% on the ASHI ACLS Exam. a.
 HSI exams are valid, appropriately matched to content, and consistent with established item writing standards.
-Subjectively raising the passing score is improper as it may result in a person who has an adequate level of knowledge competence failing the exam. ent CertificationWritten Exam: Requiredirements1.
-Passing score: 75% on the ASHI ACLS Exam. a.
-HSI exams are valid, appropriately matched to content, and consistent with established item writing standards.
-Subjectively raising the passing score is improper as it may result in a person who has an adequate level irements1.
-Passing score: 75% on the ASHI ACLS Exam. a.
-HSI exams are valid, appropriately matched to content, and consistent with established item writing standards.
-Subjectively raising the passing score is improper as it may result in a person who has an adequate level Performance Evaluation: Required.
-1. Demonstrate skill competency in a team setting as indicated by the skill criteria on the Performance Evaluation Sheets: a.
+Subjectively raising the passing score is improper as it may result in a person who has an adequate level of knowledge competence failing the exam.
+Performance Evaluation: Required.
+Demonstrate skill competency in a team setting as indicated by the skill criteria on the Performance Evaluation Sheets: a.
 HQ-BLS b.
 Respiratory arrest c.
-Cardiac rhythm management including, pulseless VT/VF and 2 other rhythms (e.g., "Megacode") fication Period May not exceed 2 years from month of issue.
-Spaced practice every 3-6 months strongly recommended. inuing Education Hours Emergency Medical Services (see Notes) ) Available ired Class Documentation A complete, accurate, and legible ACLS Class Roster reflecting the actual class date(s) of the class, signed by the Authorized Instructor or electronically submitted through the Online Training & Information System (Otis).

-organization accredited by the Commission on Accreditation of Pre-Hospital Continuing Education (CAPCE).
+Cardiac rhythm management including, pulseless VT/VF and 2 other rhythms (e.g., "Megacode") Certification Period May not exceed 2 years from month of issue.
+Spaced practice every 3-6 months strongly recommended.
+Continuing Education Hours (CEH) Available Emergency Medical Services (see Notes) Required Class Documentation A complete, accurate, and legible ACLS Class Roster reflecting the actual class date(s) of the class, signed by the Authorized Instructor or electronically submitted through the Online Training & Information System (Otis).
+Notes 1.
+Emergency Medical Services Continuing Education Hours (EMS CEH) provided through HSI, an organization accredited by the Commission on Accreditation of Pre-Hospital Continuing Education (CAPCE).